TEXT-TO-SPEECH -- CONVERTING DIGITAL TEXTS TO AUDIO

 OneNote (which is compatible with Mac and Windows devices) enables you to create digital notebooks that you can access from anywhere, and within each notebook (e.g. “Fall ‘21”), you can set up each of your classes as a new subject, and each class session as “page.”
 You can type or draw in OneNote, as well as insert tables, pictures, files, videos, and more.
 You can also dictate text that it’ll type up for you, have text read aloud, and even enter math formulas that can be solved or graphed!
 Learn more about how to download and start using OneNote!

 While the use of OneNote is recommended for all students, those students who have the accommodation of recording class using a computer may wish to use OneNote's Audio Notes feature, which enables you to type while recording, and then sync the audio with what you've typed.
 Here’s a video tutorial of How to use the Audio Notes feature in OneNote (the section on audio recording class starts at 1:24).

 Office Lens is a companion app for OneNote that you can use to upload photos of your handwritten notes to your notebook in OneNote.

 Individuals with dyslexia may want to consider downloading and using Dyslexie--a font designed to assuage the challenges often posed by reading traditional fonts.
 This video provides a demonstration of its use.

-Disability Services has a Farview portable magnifying system available for loan.
+Access and Disability Services has a Farview portable magnifying system available for loan.
 A CCTV Clearview+ Magnifying System that enables users to zoom in on small print materials is located on the upper level of the library.
 This 19” full-screen magnifying system allows patrons to more easily view small print materials, providing up to 56x magnification.
 These Clearview+ video instructions demonstrate the magnifier's ease of use and highlight the Always-In-Focus technology, adjustable monitor, and easy glide reading platform.